Chinatown Walking Tour (Self Guided), San Francisco

 4) Waverly Place

-Waverly Place is not just a street鈥攊t鈥檚 a narrow, two-block portal into another rhythm of life.
-Tucked between Grant and Stockton, this colorful alley winds quietly through Chinatown like a whispered secret passed between generations.
-At first glance, its name may evoke Victorian gentility, but don鈥檛 be fooled; Waverly Place wears red lanterns, jade balconies, and incense smoke like a daily uniform.
+Waverly Place isn’t your average city street—it’s more like slipping through a side door into another rhythm of life.
+Tucked between the bustle of Grant and Stockton, this narrow, colorful two-block lane winds quietly through Chinatown like a whispered secret passed between generations.
+At a glance, its name may evoke Victorian gentility, but the reality is far more vibrant: red lanterns swinging above you, balconies painted in jade and turquoise leaning out overhead, and ribbons of incense smoke drifting into the air.

-Dubbed the 鈥淪treet of Painted Balconies,鈥 it鈥檚 easy to see why: cast-iron railings, pastel facades, and fluttering laundry seem to compete with each other for charm.
-Look up, and you might spot Taoist temples above beauty salons; look down, and you鈥檒l find brass nameplates marking tongs鈥攈istorical Chinese family associations with their own gripping tales.
-It's a street where history isn鈥檛 just preserved鈥攊t鈥檚 practiced.
+Dubbed the “Street of Painted Balconies,” it’s easy to see why: wrought-iron railings curl into delicate shapes, pastel facades layer color upon color, and fluttering laundry strung high above brings a touch of daily-life charm into the scene.
+Look up, and you might spot Taoist temples hidden above beauty salons, their doorways framed with gilded characters and carved wood.
+Look down, and you’ll find brass nameplates marking the presence of tongs—historical Chinese family associations with their own gripping tales.

 5) Tin How Temple